raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 We have now decoupled the code for notifying listeners from the code for getting and setting values.
 Which provokes a simple question: If the code that tracks listeners is already decoupled in `Model`, why shouldn't the code for triggering notifications be in the same entity?

 There are a few ways to do that.
-We'll use a [universalmixin](https://github.com/WebReflection/universal-mixin) instead of stuffing that logic in the model class:
+We'll use a [universal mixin](https://github.com/WebReflection/universal-mixin) instead of stuffing that logic into a superclass:

+{% highlight javascript %}
 const Notifier = mixin({
   init () {
     this.listeners = new Set();